-A: To provide land use controls necessary to comply with the Federal NPDES regulations and State TPDES permit No. WQ0004685000 as amended, to protect human life and health and to avoid increasing pollutant levels associated with storm water.
+A: To provide land use controls necessary to comply with the Federal NPDES regulations and State TPDES permit No. WQ0004685000 as amended, to protect human life and health and to avoid increasing pollutant levels associated with stormwater.

-Q: Where can I get the most up to date information from Harris County Permits?
+Q: Where can I get the most up-to-date information from Harris County Permits?

 Q: How long does it take to get a Permit approved?

-A: We typically shoot for 1 week.
+A: We typically shoot for one week.

-Q: When designing my Stormwater Quality basin do I require a 24 or 48 hour draw down time?
+Q: When designing my Stormwater Quality basin, do I require a 24 or 48-hour draw-down time?

-A: The average draw down time should be 24 hours.
-So, the first drop of run-off should leave immediately and the last drop 48 hours later.
+A: The average draw-down time should be 24 hours.
+So, the first drop of run-off should leave immediately, and the last drop 48 hours later.